NiklasEi/www-nikl-me/blog/2021/asset-handling-in-bevy-apps.md

 ## Future improvements

-The current state of the plugin already made it a lot easier to prepare assets in a "loading state".
+The current state of the plugin already makes it a lot easier to prepare assets in a "loading state".
 The support for common asset types like `rust>TextureAtlas` could be improved though.
 I would like to extend the derive macro for `rust>AssetCollection` to add more helper annotations.
 Maybe in the future it will be possible to create asset collections like below.

 ```rust
 #[derive(AssetCollection)]